joooohnli/delay-callback/README.md

 - The application can cancel a callback task before it's been invoked.
 - The server makes sure that a callback will be executed if it's retry strategy is properly seted during registration.
 - The server ensures HA, you only need to deploy multiple instances.
+- Callback time is accurate to the second.
 - Registration can be idempotent.
 - Idempotent of callback should be guaranteed by your application.
 - Callback tasks are grouped by application name.